Joseph Francis Olliffe: Later life

 Sir Joseph Olliffe was the friend and personal physician of Charles de Morny, Duke of Morny, whom he joined in extensive building operations at Deauville, France.

-He died in Brighton, England on 14 March 1869.
+Sir Joseph Olliffe died in Brighton, England on 14 March 1869.

+In 1877, Alphonse Daudet published Le Nabab, which included a fictional character named ‘Dr Jenkins’ from Ireland; this was an unflattering picture of Dr Olliffe.

+Charles Dickens

+Author Charles Dickens was a friend of Sir Joseph Olliffe.
+The following letter was written: